-Voters re-elected Phil Serna to serve a second term on the Sacramento County Board Supervisors in June 2014.
+In June 2018, voters re-elected Phil Serna to serve a third term as supervisor of the first district on the Sacramento County Board Supervisors.

 Phil grew up in Sacramento’s Curtis Park neighborhood and attended local schools.
 The son of Sacramento's first Latino mayor, Joe Serna, Jr., Phil developed an appreciation for public service at a very young age.
 His respect for his family’s humble beginnings and their efforts working with Cesar Chavez to secure rights for farm workers also shaped Phil’s desire to serve.

-After completing his undergraduate studies at California State University, Sacramento, Phil earned a master’s degree in city and regional planning from Cal Poly, San Luis Obispo, graduating with honors in 1994.
-While attending graduate school, Phil met his future wife Roxanna and they’ve been happily married for 21 years.
+After completing his undergraduate studies at California State University, Sacramento, Phil earned a master’s degree in city and regional planning from Cal Poly, San Luis Obispo, graduatingg with honors in 1994.
+While attending graduate school, Phil met his future wife Roxanna and they’ve been happily married for 23 years.
 They live in Sacramento’s North Natomas neighborhood.

 In addition to his service on the Board of Supervisors, Phil participates on a number of other boards and commissions, including: Chairing the Sacramento First 5 Commission, serving on the boards of Sacramento Regional Transit, Sacramento Area Flood Control Agency, Sacramento Metropolitan Air Quality Management District, Sacramento Solid Waste Authority, and Sacramento Library Authority, just to name a few.
 In February 2013, he was appointed by Governor Edmund G. Brown Jr. to serve on the California Air Resources Board.
 The California State Senate Rules Committee unanimously confirmed his appointment a year later.